Definition of Materials

 - Language demand from the public.

-Donations will be accepted.
-Those meeting the requirements of this policy may be added to the collection.
+Book and other material donations may be accepted at the discretion of the library staff.
+Donations meeting the requirements of this policy may be added to the collection.

 Weeding Materials from the Collection